Tustin/psn-php/pages/mydoc/user_messaging.md

 ### All Message Threads

-`messageThreads` returns all message threads containing the current user.
+Returns all message threads containing both the current user and the logged in user.

 ```php
 $threads = $user->messageThreads();